UOMEMS/sclmt/README.md

 SCLMT is a Python package used for rapid prototyping of nanomechanical resonators via femtosecond laser ablation of pre-stressed silicon nitride membranes.
 It generates numerical control (NC) code for laser micromachining directly from layout designs.

-A conceptual overview of the toolset is provided in our [arXiv paper](https://arxiv.org/abs/XXXX.XXXXX).
+A conceptual overview of the toolset is provided in our paper: [Laser micromachining of arbitrarily complex and overhang-free SiN nanomechanical resonators](https://arxiv.org/abs/2507.18599).

 <p align="center">
   <img src="assets/sclmt.svg"/>